meilisearch/documentation/reference/features/search_parameters.md

 Placeholder search returns the documents that best match other search parameters, sorted according to that index's [ranking rules](/reference/features/settings.md#ranking-rules).
 This feature also supports [faceting](/reference/features/faceted_search.md) and [filtering](/reference/features/filtering.md)

+### Phrase search

+You can enclose search terms in double quotes (`"`), in which case MeiliSearch will only return documents containing all terms in the order they were given.
+This is called a [phrase search](/learn/what_is_meilisearch/features.md#phrase-search).

+Phrase searches are case-insensitive and ignore soft separators such as `-`, `,`, and `:`.
+You can mix them with regular queries: MeiliSearch will first fetch all documents with exact matches and [then proceed with its default behavior](/learn/core_concepts/relevancy.md).

 ## Offset

 A number of **documents to skip**.